oysteinvolden/Real-time-sensor-encryption/README.md

 Please include the following reference when you use the toolbox:

-Ø. Volden and P. Solnør (2020)."Crypto ROS: Real-time authenticated encryption of vision-based sensor signals in ROS"
+Ø. Volden and P. Solnør (2020)."Crypto ROS: Real-time authenticated encryption of vision-based sensor signals in ROS".
+URL: https://github.com/oysteinvolden/Real-time-sensor-encryption

-**Credit: The ROS package is heavily based on the [toolbox](https://github.com/pettsol/CryptoToolbox) containing C-style cryptographical algorithms implemented by [Petter Solnoer](https://www.ntnu.no/ansatte/petter.solnor).**
+**Credit: This ROS package is heavily based on the [toolbox](https://github.com/pettsol/CryptoToolbox) containing C-style cryptographical algorithms implemented by [Petter Solnoer](https://www.ntnu.no/ansatte/petter.solnor).**

 **Authors: [Oystein Volden](https://www.ntnu.no/ansatte/oystv), oystein.volden@ntnu.no and [Petter Solnoer](https://www.ntnu.no/ansatte/petter.solnor), petter.solnor@ntnu.no**